aukai84/securityprozhawaii/src/pages/index.md

         thermostates.
       heading: Smart Home Automation
     - image: /img/lightbulb-regular-1-.png
-      text: |
+      text: >
-        Improve the quality of life through innovation and technology.
+        Improve the quality of life through innovation.
+Bettering home security with state of the art technology.
       heading: Innovation
     - image: /img/handshake-solid-1-.png
       text: Rather than build everything from scratch, we leverage the top global